Jai-veer07/Induction-Program/Readme.md

 <summary><strong>🗓️ Day 1→30-07-25(🛕Gurudwara Visit and Inauguration)

 - Peaceful start with a Gurudwara Sahib visit of College (its boat-like design symbolizing guidance).
-- Light snacks and friendly interactions helped ease the first-day jitters.
+- Light snacks and friendly interactions helped ease the first-day
 - **10:00 AM** — Inaugural Ceremony with faculty introductions and an overview of college life.

 </details>